Explore Thailand, Cambodia and Vietnam by bike

 Cycle & Transfer to Battambang

 Today we leave the paved surface and ride on some fun dirt roads and trails through the villages up behind Pailin town.
 Despite a steady trickle of foreign travellers through this area, you will still be the centre of much attention in the villages as friendly locals want to know what it is you are doing.
 We rejoin the main road after an hour and a half or so and then enjoy some rolling hills down out of the highlands onto the plains.
-As the day heats up, we drive to Phnom Sampou where a tasty meal awaits and a great view can be seen from the hilltop temple.
-Once the sun gets a little lower in the sky, we take to the bikes again and ride to the most famous of Battambang peculiarities, the Bamboo Train.
-After a ride on this rickety, but highly enjoyable Cambodian invention, we check into our centrally located accommodation and have some time to explore this charming town.
-Meals: BLD
+The final stretch of riding is through the outskirts of Battambang City, as the day heats up and the population increases we reach the heart of the city in time for a delicious local style lunch.
+Once the sun gets a little lower in the sky, we take to the bikes again and ride to see one of the provinces most stunning 11th-century temples at Phnom Banan, we check into our centrally located accommodation and have some time to explore this charming town.

 Village Industries Tour & Transfer to Siem Reap